Meet the Author

 - I do everything really fast: I talk fast, walk fast, type fast, think fast…although I think I eat at normal speed.

 - I’m a hypochondriac.
 This means that I always think every headache I have is a brain tumour and worry that my pimples will turn out to be Ebola.

 - I’m really, really scared of cockroaches.
 I find the way they wave their antennae around really creepy and I’ll freak out & start screaming and doing silly things like flapping my arms and jumping on a chair, if I ever see a cockroach.

 - I love animals and I’m mad about dogs – I’ve been heavily involved in canine training & behaviour, dog sports and photography—and I can even bark like a dog!

 Do you have a serious author bio like normal people?

 Well, I’ll try!
 Here it is:

-Hsin-Yi graduated from Oxford University with a BA and MA in Biological Sciences and a Master of Studies in Social Anthropology.
-She tried her hand at a variety of jobs, including advertising, marketing and ESL teaching, before returning to her first love: writing.
-Her middle grade series, the Big Honey Dog Mysteries, won Gold in the Moonbeam Children’s Book Awards and the Children’s Literary Classics Book Awards, as well as Silver at the Readers’ Favorite International Book Awards.
+After graduating from Oxford University, Hsin-Yi tried her hand at a variety of jobs, including advertising, modelling, teaching English and dog training… before returning to her first love: writing.
+Her middle grade series, the Big Honey Dog Mysteries, has won Gold in the Moonbeam Children’s Book Awards and the Children’s Literary Classics Book Awards, as well as Silver at the Readers’ Favorite International Book Awards.
 She has also won prizes for her short stories, the Thomas Cook Young Travellers’ Poetry Award and also received the Elsevier Butterworth-Heinemann Special Feature Award for her journalism.

-You can find out more about me and my adult books on my own website: www.hyhanna.com
+You can find out more about her and her adult books, and contact her through her main author website: www.hyhanna.com.